EXP-code/EXP-docs/index.rst

 :doc:`topics/ssa`
     A review of Singular Spectrum Analysis and its application to BFE

+:doc:`topics/edmd`
+    A quick introduction to Dynamical Mode Decomposition

 :doc:`topics/multistep`
     A quick review of EXP's ODE solver and multi time step ladder